Russia says it took Soledar, Ukraine denies its capture

 But Serhii Cherevaty, a spokesman for the Ukrainian army in the east, denied the town had fallen, telling the AP “there are still Ukrainian units in Soledar.”

+And Ukrainian President Volodymyr Zelenskyy said late Friday, “The tough battle for Donetsk continues.
+The battle for Bakhmut and Soledar, for Kreminna, for other towns and villages in the east of our state continues.”

-Ukrainian President Volodymyr Zelenskyy on Friday told the Lithuanian parliament that Kyiv did not intend to give any “breathing space” to Russian forces, and that the coming months will be “decisive” for Ukraine’s fight to defend itself.
+Zelenskyy told the Lithuanian parliament earlier in the day that Kyiv did not intend to give any “breathing space” to Russian forces, and that the coming months will be “decisive” for Ukraine’s fight to defend itself.

 The Institute for the Study of War, a think tank in Washington, said the fall of Soledar wouldn’t mark “an operationally significant development and is unlikely to presage an imminent Russian encirclement of Bakhmut.”